olafurjohannsson/olafurjohannsson/README.md

 ### Hi there 👋

-## I'm Ólafur Aron Jóhannsson, a Senior Software Engineer
+# I'm Ólafur Aron Jóhannsson

+# Senior Software Engineer

-🔭 I’m currently working at Tern Systems, developing software systems for Air Traffic Control
+- I’m currently working at Tern Systems, developing software systems for Air Traffic Control
+- What i mainly use for work is C++, Qt/QML, OpenGL, Python and JavaScript

 <!--
 **olafurjohannsson/olafurjohannsson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.